Exploring the Landscape of Distributed Graph Sketching: Design

 \section{\sysname Design}

 \sysname uses \sketchnames to compute connectivity.
 The CPU work of computing updates to $\sketch(\graph)$ is done by distributed workers, while $\sketch(\graph)$ itself is stored on the main node.
-To answer queries, the main node computes a spanning forest via \Boruvka's algorithm using $\sketch(\graph)$ as described in Section~\ref{sec:sketch} or via an implementation-level heuristic algorithm which we call \dsuname and describe in Section ~\ref{subsec:dsu}.
+To answer queries, the main node computes a spanning forest via \Boruvka's algorithm using $\sketch(\graph)$ as described in Section~\ref{sec:sketch} or via a heuristic algorithm which we call \dsuname and describe in Appendix~\ref{subsec:dsu}.

 In this section we describe how \sysname's main node efficiently collects updates into vertex-based batches to minimize communication, how the distributed workers process these batches of updates into sketch form, and how \sysname answers connectivity queries.
 We also prove the asymptotic upper bounds on the CPU and communication costs incurred by these operations.
 This analysis explains \sysname's surprising performance profile.